claudio-dg/hil-serl-hiro/examples/README.md

 ________________________________________

-Personal Considerations
-•	Initial training sessions are rarely optimal.
-Progressively, the user themselves learns how to better train the agent.
-•	Common patterns of failure or misbehavior become recognizable, leading to: o	Identification of misinterpretations causing incorrect learning. o	Detection of bugs or inefficiencies in the classifier. o	Refinement of parameters such as action ranges, step rate, episode time limits, or additional classifier parameters.
 ________________________________________
 Reward System
 •	A robust yet reproducible reward mechanism is essential (e.g., classifier + measurable parameters such as force Y).